orcada-io/guides/website/docs/network/introduction.md

 The answer is, it depends.
 However, at a minimum we suggest:

-- 1 @ Internet Gateway (a modem/router combo typically supplied by your ISP)
+- 1 @ Internet Gateway (a modem/router combination typically supplied by your ISP)
 - 1 @ Interior Router
 - 2 @ Switches
 - 1 @ NAS device